 We pursue our goals through two categories of grantmaking: Responsive Grants and Special Initiatives.
 The Luce Scholars Program, which provides fellowships for professional internships in Asia for young American leaders, is administered as a separate program.

 Helena Kolenda joined the Henry Luce Foundation’s Asia Program in 1998, serving as program officer prior to her appointment as Program Director in 2008.
 Ms. Kolenda holds a BA in Chinese Language and Literature from the University of California, Berkeley (1980) and a JD from the University of Texas School of Law (1989).
 Between 1981 and 1996, she spent a decade in China, working first as an English teacher with Volunteers in Asia and later as an attorney with the law firm Paul, Weiss, Rifkind, Wharton & Garrison.
-She is a trustee of the Harvard-Yenching Institute and a member of Phi Beta Kappa and the National Committee on United States-China Relations.
+She is chair of the Harvard-Yenching Institute and a member of Phi Beta Kappa and the National Committee on United States-China Relations.

 Ling has directed the Foundation’s Luce Scholars Program since 2009 and concurrently serves as the program officer for the Asia Program.
 Previously, Ling served as the director of transnational initiatives at the National Committee on United States-China Relations and practiced law at Cleary Gottlieb Steen & Hamilton LLP, both in New York.
 He also worked for the intergovernmental International Organization for Migration as a program officer in its Geneva Headquarters and in its Washington, DC and Vienna Missions.
 Ling is a native of Wuhan, China, and studied at the Institute of International Relations in Beijing from 1988-1991.
 He received his BA in comparative literature from Brigham Young University and has an MA in international relations from Syracuse University’s Maxwell School and a JD from Columbia University Law School.
 He is a trustee of the Lingnan Foundation.